Code of Conduct

 - CAPPA certified professionals will make every effort to honor agreements and contracts for professional services, and to provide without fail the services that they agree to provide.
 CAPPA certified labor and postpartum doulas are strongly urged to use signed contracts for all services agreed upon and provided.

 - CAPPA certified professionals will not divulge confidential information received in a professional capacity from their clients, nor compromise clients' confidentiality either directly or through the use of internet media such as Facebook or blogs.

 - CAPPA certified professionals will not say or do anything to undermine a client's confidence in her caregiver.
 They may, however, refer the client to published studies and books, as well as provide information as requested by clients.
 The client can then form her own opinion.

 - CAPPA certified professionals are not permitted to give medical advice, nor practice outside their specific scope of practice.
-If requested they can refer clients to published article, research and scholarly works.
+If requested they can refer clients to the published article, research, and scholarly works.

 - CAPPA certified professionals should make every effort to encourage their clients to assume personal responsibility for the decisions they make during pregnancy, birth, and postpartum.

 - CAPPA certified professionals must be available via communication/mobile device at all times when they are contracted to be so.
 CAPPA certified professionals are expected to provide timely response to all communications from clients, whether phone or email and to provide clients with means to reach them in a timely manner.